stewcop23/socials-notes/Sugarmountain.md

 With the barkers and the colored balloons
 You can't be 20 on Sugar Mountain
 Though you're thinking that
-You're leavin' there too soon
+You're leaving there too soon
-You're leavin' there too soon
+You're leaving there too soon

 [Verse 4]
 [Now you say you're leaving home
 Because you want to be alone
 Ain't it funny how you feel
-When you're findin' out it's real?](https://genius.com/Neil-young-sugar-mountain-lyrics#note-16959185)
+When you're finding out it's real?](https://genius.com/Neil-young-sugar-mountain-lyrics#note-16959185)

 [Chorus]
 Oh to live on Sugar Mountain
 With the barkers and the colored balloons
 You can't be 20 on Sugar Mountain
 Though you're thinking that
-You're leavin' there too soon
+You're leaving there too soon
-You're leavin' there too soon
+You're leaving there too soon
 [Oh to live on Sugar Mountain
 With the barkers and the colored balloons
 You can't be 20 on Sugar Mountain
 Though you're thinking that
-You're leavin' there too soon](https://genius.com/Neil-young-sugar-mountain-lyrics#note-11825775)
+You're leaving there too soon](https://genius.com/Neil-young-sugar-mountain-lyrics#note-11825775)

 </details>

+**What does it make you think about?**

+**What does it make you feel?**

+**What memory does it evoke?**

+**What time or place does it take you to?**

+Whenever I hear this song it always takes me back to a scene where I am in the back seat of our car (Silver Volkswagen Toureg) and we are back home down the highway from my uncles farm, and I am bout to fall asleep, I can hear the wheels against the asphalt and the world is just bliss.